BentoumiTech/denox/README.md

 ## Getting Started

-Create a file named `deno-workspace` at the root of your Deno project.
+Create a file named `deno-workspace.yml` at the root of your Deno project.

-> Note: `deno-workspace` format is YAML
+> Note: `deno-workspace.yml` format is YAML

 ### Scripts